jagotu/BACIL/thesis_text/thesis_text.md

 Also, it is often useful to make sure some exceptional code paths are never included in the compilation - for example, if dividing by zero should result in an immediate crash of the application with a message being printed out, there is no use in spending time compiling and optimizing the error-message printing code, as it will at max be called once.

-For that, Truffle uses guards - statements that when reached by the runtime result in de-optimization.
+For that, Graal uses guards - statements that when reached by the runtime result in de-optimization.
 De-optimization is a process of transferring evaluation from the compiled variant of the method back to the interpreter (at the precise point where it was interrupted) and throwing away the already compiled variant, as its assumptions no longer hold.

 As an example, here's a pseudo-code of what a single-cache virtual call implementation could look like.